QuentinRa/blog.quentinra.dev/tools/vim/index.md

 # Surviving in vim ...

-Here a really short summary of vim.
+Here a summary of vim.

-You have two mode (at least for now), check at the bottom left of your screen
+You have two modes (at least for now), check at the bottom left of your screen

 * `INSERTION` : called insert/edit mode
 * `<nothing>` : called command/normal mode

-More generally, the **normal mode** (or command mode) of vim is the state where user's input served to do some special action (move the cursor, copy, paste, erase...).
+More generally, the **normal mode** (or command mode) of vim is the state where the user's input served to do some special action (move the cursor, copy, paste, erase...).

-`:` is use to run a command.
-E.g, `q` is the command to exit vim if no edit have been done , `q!` to exit without saving and `wq` to save and exit...
+`:` is used to run a command.
+E.g, `q` is the command to exit vim.
+`q!` to exit without saving and `wq` to save and exit...

 In normal mode, press `i` to enter in **insert mode**, which is the mode where you can write some text such as every